Memoirs of a Survivor (film): Plot

 After a near future economic collapse, England lies in ruins.
 Middle aged D (Julie Christie) struggles to survive in the failing city, where electricity is infrequent, water delivery scarce and trash pick up non-existent.
-As she rarely leaves her apartment, D takes in teenager Emily, allowing her to share D's apartment, in exchange for the girl's help.
+As she rarely leaves her apartment, D is required to take in teenager Emily, allowing her to share D's apartment, in exchange for the girl's help.

 Emily soon begins to fall for Gerald (Christopher Guard) and leaves D to move in with Gerald.
 Gerald operates a makeshift refugee camp for the orphan and homeless children of the city.
 D is able to see Gerald's failing whereas Emily can not.

 In addition.
 D's grasp on reality is questioned as she can also travel back in time and observe a Victorian age family that resided in the same apartment.
-D may be witnessing the distorted history of the young woman currently in her care, as the child in the Victorian age is also named Emily, although whether these trips to the past are actually occurring or they are a fantasy is the mind of D a question left unanswered.
+D may be witnessing the distorted history of the young woman currently in her care, as the child in the Victorian age is also named Emily, although whether these trips to the past are actually occurring or they are a fantasy in D's mind is a question left unanswered.